Anon-Artist/R3C0Nizer/README.md

 - findomain
 - subfinder
 - sublist3r
+- httpx
+- aquatone
+- paramspider
+- nuclei

+# Prerequisites

+- GO
+- Python3

 # Expecting Contributions

-* As i said R3C0Nizer is now a subdomain enumeration tool so this baby script needs some modification and contributions for improving the script such as content discovery, subdomain takeover,visual reconing, port scanning etc with the help of latest updated, fastest and efficient tools.
+* As i said R3C0Nizer is an enumeration tool so this baby script needs some modification and contributions for improving the script such as content discovery, subdomain takeover,visual reconing, port scanning etc with the help of latest updated, fastest and efficient tools.

 # Authors and Thanks